 - Town and Castle of Marvão

-Today, we continue our exploration of the Portuguese frontier.
-First we drive on to Castelo de Vide, situated on a spur of the Serra de São Mamede.
+Today we continue our exploration of the Portuguese frontier.
+First, we drive to Castelo de Vide, situated on a spur of the Serra de São Mamede.
 Castelo de Vide is a town of old mansions and has a well-preserved medieval Judiaria (Jewish quarter).
 It also has a fine castle.

 Tomar - 2 nights

-Day 10: Sunday 12 September, Marvão – Almourol – Tomar
+Day 10: Sunday 15 September, Marvão – Vila Nova de Barquinha – Almourol – Tomar

 - Convento de Cristo, Tomar